-The fact that UX plays a key role in the creation and development of websites today hardly needs convincing.
-User-centered design allows us to look at our product through the eyes of its users and adapt it to their needs.
+We probably don’t need to convince you that today UX plays a crucial role in web design and development.
+The user-centered design allows us to look at our product through the eyes of its users and adapt it to their needs.

 Further on in this article, you will find out where its popularity comes from and what benefits it can bring to e-commerce owners.
-We will also tell you what elements to pay attention to while conducting an audit, what errors to avoid and how to translate its results into specific solutions delivering business results.
+We will also tell you what elements to pay attention to while conducting an audit, what mistakes to avoid, and how to translate the outcomes into specific solutions delivering business results.
 As practice shows, it is not so simple to conduct an audit properly as it requires a broad view of the context of the interactions taking place and the use of a variety of research techniques.
 But one step at a time.
 Let’s start with what a UX audit actually is.

 What is a UX audit?